absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 We first need to retrieve the `book` parameter sent by the form.

-You can simply use the `request` object bind to the controller.
+You can simply use the `request` object bound to the controller.
-It exposes a `query` property, which represent all the query string parameters.
+It exposes a `query` property, which represents all the query string parameters.
 Then, we can retrieve the `book` value inside the request query.

 ```javascript